 Ankle revision surgery may involve repairing or repositioning tendons or ligaments within the foot or around the toes, removing misaligned or damaged joint surfaces or surgically realigning damaged or misplaced joints.
 In some cases, internal fixation devices that were used during the initial procedure to maintain the proper position of a bone may be removed during foot revision surgery, especially if they causing pain.

 Ankle revision surgery generally takes longer to complete than an initial foot surgery and is often more challenging since there is a greater risk of complications.
-Some complications associated with revision procedures include failure of bones to heal properly, postoperative infection and damage to nerves or blood vessels.
-Recovery from ankle revision surgery usually takes the same length of time as that of the first procedure and often requires protecting the ankle with a boot or brace as well as weight bearing restrictions.
+Some complications associated with revision procedures include failure of bones to heal properly, postoperative infection, and damage to nerves or blood vessels.
+Recovery from ankle revision surgery usually takes the same length of time as that of the first procedure and often requires protecting the ankle with a boot or brace as well as weight-bearing restrictions.

-Contact New Jersey’s Ankle Specialist Today
+Contact New Jersey’s Ankle Surgeon Today

 When something happens to your ankle resulting in pain and reduced mobility, you should consult with a trusted NJ ankle surgeon immediately to make sure you do not cause more damage.
 Schedule an appointment with Dr. Christopher Hubbard today to see if ankle surgery is right for you.
 Dr. Christopher E. Hubbard, MD is proudly serving patients throughout the state of New Jersey.